 RLC Robinsons Communities in particular, has numerous competitors in the middle income segment.
-This is in part a function of the fact that as compared to other business areas.
-RLC does not enjoy the same "early mover" advantage.
+This is in part a function of the fact that as compared to other business areas, RLC does not enjoy the same "early mover" advantage.
 Currently, Robinsons Communities' competitors include companies like Avida Land (AL), Filinvest Land (FL), SM Development Corporation (SMDC) and DMCI Homes.
-As of September 30, total assets and equity accounts amounted to 2013.
-P88.8 Billion and P47.1 Billion, respectively, for FL while total assets and equity accounts of SM Prime Holdings Inc. (SMDC was ultimately merged with SM Prime Holdings thru SM Land in 2013) as of September 30, 2013 amounted to P177.7 Billion and P75.0 Billion, respectively.
+As of assets September total equity accounts amounted 30, 2013, and ₽88.8 Billion and ₽47.1 Billion, respectively, for FL while total assets and equity accounts of SM Prime Holdings Inc. (SMDC was ultimately merged with SM Prime Holdings thru SM Land in 2013) as of September 30, 2013 amounted to ₱177.7 Billion and ₱75.0 Billion, respectively.
 Based on public records and independent industry reports and its own market knowledge, the Company believes that it is among the top five middle-ranged condominium developers in the Philippines in terms of revenues from sales.
 The Company believes that it can successfully compete in this market segment on the basis of its brand name, technical expertise, financial standing and track record of successfully completed, quality projects.